Meet our executive committee

-Chris has a wealth of Project Management experience and has Project Managed many educational projects over the years, including one of the very first school PFI projects and more recently BSF and a wide range of new school initiatives.
+Chris has a wealth of Project Management experience and has project managed many educational projects over the years, including one of the very first school PFI projects, a BSF scheme and a wide range of new school initiatives.

 Steven Jenks (NE Region) – email@example.com

-Steven joined the Execytive Committee in 2014 and represents the North East region.
+Steven joined the Executive Committee in 2014 and represents the North East region.

 Ian Morris-Iliffe (NW Region) – firstname.lastname@example.org

 Ian Morris-Iliffe is School Organisation and Capital Manager for Blackpool Council.
-Having lead on the council’s capital programme over the last five years Ian has overseen significant investment in Blackpool educational facilities.
-As a chartered surveyor he has nearly twenty years’ experience in the construction industry, in which he has specialised in both the housing and education sector.
+Ian led the council’s capital programme of expanding and improving school buildings over the last five years with significant investment in Blackpool educational facilities.
+As a chartered surveyor he has over twenty years’ experience in the construction industry, in which he has specialised in both the housing and education sector.

-He joined the EBDOG Executive Committee earlier this year following the successful hosting of the Blackpool Conference and represents the North West region.
+He joined the EBDOG Executive Committee in 2015 following the successful hosting of the Blackpool Conference and represents the North West region.

 Kieran Holliday (London Region) – email@example.com